FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 together with report of the Chairperson of the Home and Social Development Strategic

-Policy Committee dated 16th January, 2017, and Draft Housing Allocation Scheme.--- 7
+Policy Committee dated 16th January, 2017, and Draft Housing Allocation Scheme.
+---
+7

 The Chief Executive, in response to queries raised by Members, stated that a lot of